TIDES-transit/TIDES/CONTRIBUTING.md

 These roles and responsibilities are further detailed in the [TIDES Governance][TIDES-governance] and documents linked to from it.

-Individuals may request to be a Contributor by completing [the registration form][contributor-registration]that includes acknowledgement of the [Contributor Agreement](#tides-contributor-license-agreement) and [Code of Conduct](#tides-code-of-conduct).
+Individuals may request to be a Contributor by completing [the registration form][contributor registration form]that includes acknowledgement of the [Contributor Agreement](#tides-contributor-license-agreement) and [Code of Conduct](#tides-code-of-conduct).

 ## How to Contribute